 - 5.1 The Discretionary Housing Payment Scheme is cash limited and is provided for in part by a contribution from the Department for Work and Pensions (DWP).
 The limit and the DWP's contribution are set out in annual financial orders by way of a Permitted Total.
 If, or when, the DWP contribution is spent an authority has the discretion to call on its own funds in order to make payments.
 The maximum amount that an authority has the discretion to spend is the difference between the DWP contribution and the Permitted Total for that year.
-If any DWP contribution is unspent at the end of the financial year it is returned to the DWP. - 5.2 For 2017/18 the funds available for DHP will be £2,405,376 which comprises the Government contribution of £1,405,376 and £1,000,000 the City Council has made available. - 5.3 To date for 2017/18 the City Council has committed to making awards that will result in spend of £1,721,770 which does not exceed the total amount available. - 5.4 The proposed recommendations will result in an additional Discretionary Housing Payment award of £14,484.60 being made.
-Of the total award, DHP of £10,584.90 will be drawn from the funds available for 2017/18.
-The remaining £3,899.70 will be drawn from the funds available for 2018/19 which will be confirmed when DWP announce the Government contribution for 2018/19.
+If any DWP contribution is unspent at the end of the financial year it is returned to the DWP. - 5.2 For 2019/20 the funds initially available for DHP will be the Government contribution of £1,078,174. - 5.3 To date for 2019/20 the City Council has committed to making awards that will result in spend of £730,010 that does not exceed the total amount available. - 5.4 The proposed recommendations will result in the City Council making any additional Discretionary Housing Payment award of £2,202.63.